aiven/aiven-docs/docs/products/flink/howto/manage-flink-applications.md

 ## Creating a new version of an application

-To create a version of the application deployed, follow these steps:
+To create a version of the application deployed:

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select your Aiven for Apache Flink® service.